 TrophyCatch is FWC's citizen-science program that rewards anglers for documenting and releasing trophy bass 8 pounds or larger.
 Be the first to submit a trophy bass from Webb Lake and Marl Ponds Fish Management Areas!

-Bluegill (bream) can be caught on crickets, red wigglers, dough balls, and small bits of hotdog fished below a cork.
-Largemouth bass fishing is improving with warmer spring temperatures.
-Fish with floating and Texas-rigged plastic worms in Junebug, red shad, and smoke colors.
+Bluegill (bream) can be caught on crickets, red wigglers, dough balls, and small bits of hotdog fished below a cork near shoreline structure and around the feeders.
+While fishing for bass, try floating and Texas-rigged plastic worms in Junebug, red shad, and smoke colors.
 Snook can occasionally be caught using MirrOLures and other large artificial lures.
 Check the FWC Saltwater Regulations to determine the latest seasons on snook in the area.
-Catfish can be caught in the ponds using chicken livers and dough balls.
-Anglers have reported great fishing with ultra-light tackle for tilapia (Nile perch) using eraser-size bits of hotdog fished near the boat ramps on Webb Lake.
-Commercial fish feed can be purchase at local feed stores, and is a great bait to use to catch bream, catfish, and Nile perch in the ponds and the lake.
+Catfish can be caught around the feeders on the ponds using chicken livers and dough balls.
+Some catfish are in the 10-pound size, and can give you quite a handful while fishing for bream.
+Anglers have reported great fishing with ultra-light tackle for tilapia (Nile perch) using eraser-size bits of hotdog fished around the feeders on Webb Lake.
+Commercial fish feed can be purchase at local feed stores, and is a great bait to use to catch bream, catfish, and Nile perch in the ponds and the lake around the feeders.